crossfidev/Plexus-Pool/docs/user/various.rst

 ---------

-It is possible to set independent log levels for different logging sections in Tezos, as well as specifying an output file for logging.
-See the description of log parameters above as well as documentation under the DEBUG section displayed by `tezos-node run –-help`.
+It is possible to set independent log levels for different logging sections in mineplex, as well as specifying an output file for logging.
+See the description of log parameters above as well as documentation under the DEBUG section displayed by `mineplex-node run –-help`.

-.. _tezos-admin-client:
+.. _mineplex-admin-client:

 Admin Client
 ------------